nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags/groups, the existing tags/groups of the person will be removed i.e adding of tags/groups is not cumulative.
+* When editing tags/groups, the existing tags/groups of the person will be removed i.e. adding of tags/groups is not cumulative.
 * To add on to existing groups/tags without overwriting it, include the prefix `m/` (merge).
 * When using prefix `m/`, groups/tags added cannot be empty.
 * Groups can only be added if it has been created.